paulfreund94/concrete_codes/README.md

 # concrete_codes
-Quantitative Analysis for Belief Update
+Qualitative Analysis for Belief Update

 The concrete codes for confirming instances folder contains the coded data for those questions.
 Each of them saw agreement rates of over 50%, each file contains the data for the corresponding qualitative question, and the code